MikeRogers0/Talks/slides/Docker-For-Developer-Happiness/slides.md

 # What is Docker?

-Software to download & run lots of little virtual computers
+Software to build, download & run lots of little virtual computers on you computer.

 ---